 Training courses are offered for a fee through the American Heart Association and the American Red Cross.
 The IU Bloomington course, SPH-H 160 First Aid And Emergency Care (3 cr), also includes all necessary instruction, including use of the Automated External Defibrillator (AED).
 Upon completing H160, students are eligible to complete CPR/AED certification for the Professional Rescuer and Health Care Provider, and can also become first aid certified.

-Sometimes this simply means taking a bit longer to become eligible to apply to programs, or to strengthen the application.
-Other times - for example, if after shadowing you realize you are no longer drawn to your initial career choice, or if you find that you will have a difficult time being competitive for admission - then developing a contingency plan might mean exploring other career options.
-In the former case, whether deferring the application is the wisest choice depends on your circumstances.
-In the latter case, you have access to free resources that can help you explore your options; for instance, HPPLC's Other Health Professions page, and the IUB Career Development Center.
+Other times - for example, if after shadowing you realize you are no longer drawn to your initial career choice, or if you find that you will have a difficult time being competitive for admission - developing a contingency plan means exploring other career options.

 Click the center of the video box below to play a lighthearted but informative short cartoon about the importance of having contingencies, or a back-up plan.